himmAllRight/ryMoney/README.md

           Essentially a list of Transaction Objects.
 Also maintains the ballance of the transactions within the account.

-Budget Account - Another type of account that allows for the budgeting of money.
+Budget  - An object that allows for the budgeting of money.
+Each budget item
-                 A simple holding account that money is transfered to to budget ahead.
+          acts basically as a simple holding account that money is transfered to from one or more accounts in order to plan and track budgets.

           STILL IN DESIGN/DEVELOPMENT.

+    name       - name of the budget item. fixed      - If the budget is a fixed number each month. total      - The total of a fixed budget. amount     - A dictonary of amount of money put towards the budget.
+Each key is the name of the account that the budgeted money came from.
+    cummAmount - The cumulative amount of money towards the budget from each account.
+    dueDate    - The date the budget item needs to be paid.

 Transaction - An object that holds all the data items of a Transaction.
 Theses
               data items consist of: